Kedarnath Yatra 2020/ The New Kedarnath Trek

-If you are going on the Kedarnath yatra then you should plan it well in advance to avoid last minute delays.
-Earlier there was no per day limitation on the number of people visiting Kedrnath but after the June’13 disaster Govt had restricted the number of tourists going on the Kedarnath route to 1500 per day during Kedarnath yatra 2015.
-Govt is planning to open the registration for more than 5000 tourists per day for Kedarnath yatra 2017.
+If you are going on the Kedarnath yatra then you should plan it well in advance to avoid last-minute delays.
+Earlier there was no per day limitation on the number of people visiting Kedarnath but after the June'13 disaster Govt had restricted the number of tourists going on the Kedarnath route to 1500 per day during Kedarnath yatra 2015.
+But this year (2019) onwards, Govt has removed such restrictions & almost 9 lakh people visited Kedarnath Ji.

 When You Reach Guptkashi- Sitapur area/ Gaurikund to Kedarnath distance

 You don't need a medical fitness certificate for Kedarnath yatra, earlier it was mandatory for all pilgrims.
 You just need a photometric registration card to visit Kedarnath.
 The photometric registration centre is located in ISBT compound in Rishikesh.
 They have lots of counters.
 They also have a small counter at Guptkashi but this counter gets very crowded.
 You can also register online through Uttarakhand Tourism App.
 You can download the app through play store and register for the yatra.
 The link for the registration is available at the top left corner at the home page of the app.
 You need aadhar card to complete the registration.
 If you have registered on this app then there is no need to go to the registration counter.

 There are many ponies and palkis available early in the morning during the peak yatra season in May and June.
 As the day proceeds the shortage of pony and palkis start.
 There are Government counters available for booking ponies and palkis at fixed rates.

 Booking for Ponies/Palkis